spacetelescope/cubeviz/docs/readingindata.rst

 CubeViz will be able to read in NIRSpec and MIRI IFU data straight from the pipeline or archive.
 It includes data loaders for many but not all ground-based IFUs.

-CubeViz uses simple `yaml <https://learn.getgrav.org/advanced/yaml>`_ files as data loaders.
+CubeViz uses simple `yaml <https://learn.getgrav.org/advanced/yaml>`_ files to specify the information needed to load the data files.
 Examples are given below.
 In short, the yaml file tells CubeViz which axes in the cube are RA, DEC, and wavelength, and the units used, among other things.

-If you have trouble loading your data cube into CubeViz, please email `Susan Kassin <https://www.susankassin.com/contact/>`_.
+If you have trouble loading your data cube into CubeViz, please either login to `Stars <https://stsci.service-now.com/stars>`_ or `create an issue <https://github.com/spacetelescope/cubeviz/issues/new`_.
 It would be helpfu a link to your data cube is provided.

 Reading in an Example Data Cube
 ===============================